 Crown

-The traditional Westerhope team would usually performed 8 of these figures, each separated by a single guard and knot-rose chorus.
-For showcase performances the team would perform more figures with only a knot-rose chorus.
+The traditional Westerhope team would usually perform 8 of these figures, each separated by a knot-rose and single guard chorus.
+For showcase performances, the team would perform more figures with only a knot-rose chorus.
 A sixth dancer (not Tommy or Betty) would join the dance for the last 3 figures.

 The figures were danced in no particular order, but merely as remembered.
-This allows for greater flexibility and opportunity to create an exciting dance.
+This allowed for greater flexibility and the opportunity to create an exciting dance.

-Referring to Williamson’s notation as closely as possible, Tower Ravens have opted for the knot-rose chorus, and have aimed to include as wide a variety of figures as possible in an order which builds to a climax.
+Referring to Williamson’s notation as closely as possible, Tower Ravens have opted for the knot-rose chorus (as it is a showcase performance?), and have aimed to include as wide a variety of figures as possible in an order which builds to a climax.
 For this purpose, we intend to perform the dance as follows: